jonasrosland/collectiveaccess/README.md

 ## Note

-You should not use the `latest` tag, it is unstable and can break
+You should not use the `latest` tag, it is unstable and can break.

 Please use from tag 1.0.0 onwards.

 The `DISPLAY_NAME` is the name of your archive that will show in the tab title and on Pawtucket.

+## Pull Requests

+If you fork the repo and make some changes that other's can use as well, please contribute them back as a PR!

+Thanks to @martjanz for contributing.

 ## Usage with Docker Compose